lukasrsnyder/Coursera_Week_3_Proj/CodeBook.md

 #CodeBook

 ##Variable
--ID: The ID given to the subject
+- ID: The ID given to the subject
--status.desc: a description of the activity which the subject performed
+- status.desc: a description of the activity which the subject performed
--variable: the description of the measure which was taken for each subject/activity
+- variable: the description of the measure which was taken for each subject/activity
--mean: the mean of the variable across each subject/activity
+- mean: the mean of the variable across each subject/activity

 ##Data
 The raw data was source from here: